smartprocure/contexture-docs/types/index.md

 The Contexture ecosystem provides a defined list of types that can be used to perform a wide variety of different searches.
-Each type we offer also has a respective component in our contexture-react repo, so you can quickstart your search interfaces.
-However, even if our types are focused on the different search interfaces that we provide, our API is designed to allow you to build any type you might need for any other possible use case you might encounter.
+Each type we offer also has a respective component in our `contexture-react` repo.
+We've made these components so you can quickstart your search interfaces!

+However, even if our types are focused on the different search interfaces we provide, our API is designed to allow you to build any type you might need for any other possible use case you might encounter.

 We believe in making a generic framework so you can be creative on your search solutions.
-Because of that, we will start this chapter by explaining how to build your own types.
+Because of that, we will start this document by explaining how to build your own types.

 ## How to Wite a Type